danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="contacts.importContacts.html" name="contacts.importContacts">Imports contacts: saves a full list on the server, adds already registered contacts to the contact list, returns added contacts and their info: contacts.importContacts</a>

+* <a href="messages.prolongWebView.html" name="messages.prolongWebView">Indicate to the server (from the user side) that the user is still using a web app: messages.prolongWebView</a>

+* <a href="payments.assignAppStoreTransaction.html" name="payments.assignAppStoreTransaction">Informs server about a purchase made through the App Store: for official applications only: payments.assignAppStoreTransaction</a>

+* <a href="payments.assignPlayMarketTransaction.html" name="payments.assignPlayMarketTransaction">Informs server about a purchase made through the Play Store: for official applications only: payments.assignPlayMarketTransaction</a>

 * <a href="help.setBotUpdatesStatus.html" name="help.setBotUpdatesStatus">Informs the server about the number of pending bot updates if they haven't been processed for a long time; for bots only: help.setBotUpdatesStatus</a>

 * <a href="account.initTakeoutSession.html" name="account.initTakeoutSession">Initialize account takeout session: account.initTakeoutSession</a>